charm0cha/FreeRoom/README.md

 Acknowledgements

-Inspired by enterprise workplace tools and built as a portfolio project by request of **Digital Culture Group**,
+Enterprise workplace tool and built as a portfolio project by request of **Digital Culture Group**,
 demonstrating backend + frontend + API integration skills.